openebs-archive/node-disk-manager/docs/developer-setup.md

 # Confirm that your remotes make sense:
 git remote -v
 ```
-> **Note:** If your `GOPATH` has more than one (`:` separated) paths in it, then you should use *one of your go path* instead of `$GOPATH` in the commands mentioned here.
-This statement holds throughout this document.

 Install the build dependencies.
   * By default node-disk-manager enables fetching disk attributes using udev.
 This requires udev develop files.
 For Ubuntu, `libudev-dev` package should be installed.
   * Run `make bootstrap` to install the required Go tools
   * node-disk-manager uses OpenSeaChest to fetch certain details of the disk like temperature and rotation rate.
-This requires cloning the `openSeaChest` repo to `openebs` directory and build it.
+This requires cloning the `openSeaChest` repo **outside the nod-disk-manager repo**
     ```sh
     git clone --recursive --branch Release-19.06.02 https://github.com/openebs/openSeaChest.git
     cd openSeaChest/Make/gcc